ShitingHuang-1/closed_circuit/README.md

-# Code for lumped parameter model of global circulatory system
+# Code for lumped parameter lung resection model
-## 1. File descriptions
+## File descriptions

-1. Left_right_heart
+1. compartments.py

-The basic simulation of whole circulation, it can get the pressure, volume and P-V loop from it
+Defined class which is used in all code files

-2. PSO
+2. baseline.ipynb
-The PSO code fit the target value
+The code is used to simulate baseline condition

-3. not_opt
+3. afterload_contractility.ipynb
-Sampling points to cover most conditions for chosen parameter range
+The code is used to simulate different contractility and afterload change

-4. resection_sim
+4. not_opt
-Simulating the resection surgery by pointed removed number
+The code is used to do exhaustive search to find parameter values

-5. resection
+5. local_sens.ipynb
-Simulating the resection surgery by pointed removed rate
+The code is used to do local sensitivity analysis

+6. sobol_function.ipynb
+The code is used to do sobol sensitivity analysis

+7. generate_sobol_m
+The code generates results which is used to do sobol analysis